helenAzad/Computer_Vision_IUST/HW5/README.md

 7. Using morphological techniques and the provided links:
    - Write a program to count the number of cars in the image `car.jpg`.
 (Practical - 15 points)
      - Hint: Convert the image to a binary image, remove extra lines using morphological operators, and find the cars using auxiliary functions.
    - Write a program to count the number of sunflowers in the image `flower.jpg` using the color image.
-Focus on the circular part of the flower to find the number of flowers.
+Focous on the circular part of the flower to find the number of flowers.
 (Practical - Bonus - 10 points)

 ### Exercise 8: Skeleton Extraction